 The outcome for pancreatic panniculitis depends on the underlying disease process.
 It has a high mortality rate unless the underlying pancreatic abnormality is reversed.
 The prognosis is particularly poor in cases of pancreatic panniculitis related to pancreatic malignancy.

-Several studies have shown resolution of pancreatic panniculitis after surgical or medical management of the pancreatic disease.
+Several studies have shown the resolution of pancreatic panniculitis after surgical or medical management of the pancreatic disease.

 See the DermNet NZ bookstore.